-Around one-quarter of our projects are dedicated to providing assistance to people living in areas of war and armed conflict such as in Yemen, South Sudan, Central African Republic, Iraq, Nigeria and Syria, among many others.
+More than one third of our projects are dedicated to providing assistance to people living in areas of war and armed conflict such as Central African Republic, Iraq, Nigeria, South Sudan, Syria and Yemen, among many others.

 The consequences of war

-Despite international laws that should protect men, women and children during armed conflict, we often see the heavy price they pay.
-After over four years of war, Yemen illustrates the devastation wreaked by indiscriminate or targeted attacks that kill and injure people, and shatter civilian infrastructure.
+War and conflict have an immediate and direct impact on people’s lives.
+After seven years of war, Yemen illustrates the devastation wreaked by indiscriminate or targeted attacks that kill and injure people, and shatter civilian infrastructure.

 We regularly see an increase in sexual violence during conflict.
 Sometimes, rape is used to subdue a community.
-For example, a group of at least 10 women were gang-raped in February 2018 near Bossangoa, western Central African Republic.
-With ongoing conflict in the area, it took them a month to get medical care.
+For example, a group of at least 10 women were gang-raped in February 2018 near Bossangoa, western Central African Republic by men from a local armed group who took them hostage.
+With ongoing conflict in the area, it took the women a month to get medical care.

 In conflict settings, depending on the priorities, we may set up operating theatres, clinics, nutrition programmes, epidemic control, medical care for victims of sexual violence, and maternity wards, among other services.